Landon Lecture Series: George W. Bush (2006)

 On January 23, 2006, U.S. President George W. Bush spoke at the Landon Lecture, one month after news reports broke the story of the U.S. government's warrantless wiretapping of telephone conversations in the United States.
 In his Landon Lecture, Bush gave the domestic wiretapping program the name of "Terrorist Surveillance Program" for the first time.
 Before Bush's speech, NPR aired a piece comparing Bush's Landon Lecture speech to Nixon's appearance in the series in 1970, noting both were defending their national security policies "as public discontent with a foreign war persists."

 Landon Lecture speakers

-Through March 2017 there have been 177 Landon Lectures, featuring 180 speakers.
-The most recent speaker was Joyce Banda, the former president of Malawi, who spoke on January 29, 2018.
+Through January 2024 there have been 183 Landon Lectures, featuring 186 speakers.
+The most recent speaker was David Beasley, Executive Director of the United Nations World Food Programme, who spoke on November 3, 2022.
 Unless otherwise noted, the speaker held the office indicated below at the time the Landon Lecture was delivered: